-Baby wash does not damage baby's skin barrier function, study findsFebruary 18th, 2013 in Obstetrics & gynaecology /
+Baby wash does not damage baby's skin barrier function, study findsFebruary 18, 2013 in Medicine & Health / Obstetrics & gynaecology

 The findings by academics at The University of Manchester, published in the Journal of Obstetric, Gynecologic and Neonatal Nursing, compared Johnson's Baby Top-to-Toe wash against plain bath water on 307 newborn babies over a four week period.

 The findings challenge the current advice from the National Institute for Health and Clinical Excellence (NICE) guidelines, that baby wash should be avoided in the first 6 weeks after birth.

 Newborn skin is different to adult skin.
 The skin barrier on newborn babies is less mature and likely to be more vulnerable to environmental threats.
 But the study found no difference in transepidermal water loss (TEWL), which indicates the amount of water that escapes from the skin, between newborns bathed in water alone or with the wash product.
 Skin hydration increased in the wash product group compared to water alone when a babies' hydration at two weeks was analysed.

 Project lead Professor Dame Tina Lavender said this offered reassurance that the wash product was not affecting the infant's natural skin barrier integrity.

 Professor Lavender, Professor of Midwifery at The University of Manchester, said: "Whilst internationally it has been accepted that appropriate cleansing practices are important, a dearth of good quality clinical trials has led to variations in baby skin care regimens.
 However, women can now be confident that using this specific baby cleansing product on newborn skin is equivalent to bathing in water alone.